U.S. DEPARTMENT OF STATE

-2. Summary Coversheet: Cover sheet stating the applicant name and organization, proposal date, project title, project period proposed start and end date, and brief purpose of the project.
+2. Summary Coversheet: Cover sheet stating the applicant’s name and organization, proposal date, program title, program period proposed start and end date, and brief purpose of the program.

 3. Proposal (10 pages maximum): The proposal should contain sufficient information that anyone not familiar with it would understand exactly what the applicant wants to do.
 You may use your own proposal format, but it must include all the items below.

 - Proposal Summary: Short narrative that outlines the proposed program, including program objectives and anticipated impact.